 Because there is so much nitrogen in the atmosphere, it may seem that the process could stop there – but the atmosphere’s supply is not infinite, and keeping nitrogen inside plant and animal cells would eventually result in big changes to our soil, our atmosphere, and our ecosystems!

 Fortunately, that’s not what happens.
 In a robust ecosystem like ours, anywhere that energy has been put into creating an organic chemical, there is another form of life that is waiting to extract that energy by breaking those chemical bonds.

-In this case, a process called “ammonification” is performed by soil bacteria which decompose dead plants and animals.
-In the process, these decomposers break down amino acids and nucleic acids into nitrates and ammonia, and release those compounds back into the soil.
+A process called “ammonification” is performed by soil bacteria which decompose dead plants and animals.
+During the process, these decomposers break down amino acids and nucleic acids into nitrates and ammonia and release those compounds back into the soil.

 In the final step of the nitrogen cycle, anaerobic bacteria can turn nitrates back into nitrogen gas.

 This process, like the process of turning nitrogen gas into ammonia, must happen in the absence of oxygen.
 As such it often occurs deep in the soil, or in wet environments where mud and muck keep oxygen at bay.